 The George Washington University, founded in 1821 and rooted in the Foggy Bottom neighborhood since 1912, combines the resources of a major international research university with the unique dynamics of a vibrant, urban setting in the heart of the nation's capital.
 Development of the University's Foggy Bottom campus is currently governed by the Foggy Bottom Campus Plan: Years 2000 through 2009.
 The DC Board of Zoning Adjustment - prompted in part by concerns about University expansion outside the Campus Plan boundaries - imposed several conditions in connection with its approval of the existing Campus Plan.
 These conditions include maintenance of faculty, staff and student population caps at levels established in 1985 and a stringent undergraduate student housing requirement.
-Since the adoption of the existing Campus Plan, the University has consistently maintained compliance with the Campus Plan and has followed a development program that has added over 2,000 on-campus undergraduate beds (plus an additional 379 additional beds scheduled for delivery in fall 2006 on Square 103) to meet the student housing requirement, and has also provided outstanding new academic and student activity facilities to further the University's core mission.
+Since the adoption of the existing Campus Plan, the University has consistently maintained compliance with the Campus Plan and has followed a development program that has added over 2,000 on-campus undergraduate beds (plus an additional 379 additional beds on Square 103 scheduled for delivery in fall 2006) to meet the student housing requirement, while also providing outstanding new academic and student activity facilities to further the University's core mission.

 Looking toward the future, several factors - including the need to meet the evolving facilities requirements of the University, a desire to proactively address concerns with respect to University growth and development, as well as the unique redevelopment potential of Square 54, the former GW hospital site - led the University to closely evaluate future development of the Foggy Bottom campus.
-To this end, the University launched a comprehensive community-based planning effort which resulted in a plan for the future of the campus that offers shared and lasting benefits for the Community, the District, and the University.
+To this end, the University launched a comprehensive community-based planning effort which resulted in a plan for the future of the campus that responds to the interests and input of a wide range of stakeholders.
 This vision is articulated in the Foggy Bottom Campus Plan: 2006 - 2025.